-The University of Wisconsin-Madison and Michael Fields Agricultural Institute has carried out extensive research on hemp grain production and hemp strains.
+The University of Wisconsin-Madison and Michael Fields Agricultural Institute (pictured above) has carried out extensive research on hemp grain production and hemp strains.
 The research is aimed mainly at helping farmers grow more sustainable hemp crops.
 With thousands of hemp farmers getting registered this year with the Department of Agriculture, Trade and Consumer Protection, research into better growing seeds and improved hemp strains, including pest control is going to completely revolutionize the way industrial hemp is grown.

 Growth Performance of Hemp